How many clocks are there in Parliament House? What makes the bells on the clocks ring? Why do the bells ring for four minutes?

 This photograph of a clock at Parliament House shows the red and green lights that indicate that the Senate and the House of Representatives bells are ringing.

-There are over 2700 clocks in Australian Parliament House, fitted with 2 flashing lights which call members of parliament to the chambers.
+There are close to 2600 clocks in Australian Parliament House, fitted with 2 flashing lights which call members of parliament to the chambers.
 One light flashes green for the House of Representatives and the other flashes red for the Senate.
-When the lights are activated, the sound of a bell rings through all the clocks in the building, which are controlled and synchronised by a master clock.
+When the lights are activated, the sound of a bell rings through loudspeakers set in the ceiling near all the clocks in the building, which are controlled and synchronised by a master clock.
 The master clock also operates the red and green lights.

 The bells ring for 5 minutes at the start of each session – meeting – of the Senate or House of Representatives, and for 4 minutes if there is a division – a counted vote.
 Four minutes gives members of parliament enough time to get to either chamber from anywhere in Parliament House before the vote is held.